01 of 06

 The braided seal of a baked empanada is called the repulgue.
 A quick search for online videos will turn up numerous ones demonstrating how to fold or braid the edges of empanadas.
 Some of these videos are quite instructive (and entertaining), but also frustrating.
 These experts' fingers fly as they fold perfect repulgues, making it look so simple, but when you do it yourself, something will often go awry.
 Be forewarned—making perfect empanadas is a skill that takes much time and practice.
 The good news is that even ugly empanadas taste good.Continue to 2 of 6 below.

 Here are a couple of tips that are helpful if you are using homemade empanada dough:

 - First, and most important, let the dough and the filling rest overnight in the refrigerator.
-Everything will work better - the dough will relax and lose its stretchiness.
-The filling will be chilled and less runny.
+Everything will work better—the dough will relax and lose its stretchiness and the filling will be chilled and less runny.

-I've found that it's easiest to start with a nice perfect circle of dough when you get to the next step - filling and sealing the empanadas.Continue to 3 of 6 below.
+It's easiest to start with a nice perfect circle of dough before you fill them and seal them.Continue to 3 of 6 below.

 03 of 06

 Filling the Empanadas